Updated: Jun 13

 You’re not a dog.
-Don’t reward yourself with food.
+Stop rewarding yourself with food.

-Let me throw this potentially slightly challenging question at you – What if you used food to nourish your body?.
-Period.
+Let me throw this potentially slightly challenging question at you – What if you only used food to nourish your body?

 “Oh but Lisa, I deserved to have that chocolate block because I trained so hard this week”.
-Really?......Are you honestly convincing yourself of this kind of rubbish on a regular basis?
+Really?......Are you honestly manipulating yourself with these kind of thoughts?

 Many of us have been trained from an early age to expect food as a reward.

 “If you finish all your dinner you can have dessert”.

 “I’ll buy you a lollipop if you’re good”.

 “If you get good marks on your report we’ll go to Maccas”.

 “I can have the pancakes for breakfast if I train hard today”.

 Have you heard these before?
 Is this how you were brought up?
 Are you telling yourself this kind of thing regularly?
 Are you using these with your own kids?